sougatabhattacharjee/go-url-shortener/README.md

 # URL Shortener Service

-A simple URL shortener service built with Go and PostgreSQL.
+A simple URL shortener service built with Go and Postgres.
 This service allows users to shorten URLs with a choice of predefined domains and provides analytics on the shortened URLs.

 ## Table of Contents